yggdrasil-network/yggdrasil-network.github.io/configuration.md

     - The MTU of the `tun`/`tap` interface.
     - Defaults to the maximum value supported on each platform, up to `65535` on Linux/macOS/Windows, `32767` on FreeBSD, `16384` on OpenBSD, `9000` on NetBSD, etc.
     - Yggdrasil automatically assists in Path MTU Discovery (PMTU) and will limit the MTU of a given connection between two hosts to the lower of the MTUs used by each endpoint.
 The operating system is made aware of these MTUs using ICMP.
-    - If traffic is routed over UDP links, PMTU may be further reduced to prevent unnecessary packet fragmentation.
-- `Net`
-    - Additional configuration options for overlay networks (Tor, I2P).
-    - Still under development.
-    - Note that a `socks` connection should be sufficient to use any network which is reachable over a SOCKS proxy.

 # Use Cases